simedis/godot-blender-exporter/README.md

 ## Development Notes

-This repository includes a Makefile to assist with development.
-Running `make` from the project root will:
+In order to ease development, this repository is supplied with an SConstruct file.
+Upon running [scons](https://scons.org/), it will:

 1. Export all of the blend files from the `tests/scenes` directory.
    If you add a feature, it is suggested that you add a new blend file to the `tests/scenes` directory that uses this feature.
-2. Runs `diff` on the output files conpared to the reference exports.
+2. Compare the exported files with previously generated reference exports.
 This acts as a regression test.
 3. Runs [pycodestyle](http://pycodestyle.pycqa.org/en/latest/) and
    [pylint](https://www.pylint.org/) style tests.
 Your code must pass these to be elegible to merge.

+This means that you don't have to manually export files to test it, nor do you have to reload the plugin or restart blender after making a change.

 Due to differences in blender versions creating minor differences in the output files (even with the same blender release number), the regression tests